 Should I Accept the Initial Offer from the Insurance Company?

-How Long do I Have to File a Claim?
+How Long Do I Have to File a Claim?

 The clock started ticking on the day of your accident.
 Usually, the most you have is two years under the Official Code of Georgia Annotated (OCGA) §9-3-33, but there are some situations where you may need to act within just a few weeks.

 We don’t want you to miss the deadline and lose your chance of pursuing your claim with insurance companies or in the local courts.
-A construction accident lawyer can evaluate your claim, tell you how much time you have, and the steps you need to take to file a claim.
+A construction accident lawyer in Augusta can evaluate your claim, tell you how much time you have, and the steps you need to take to file a claim.

 706-400-4000 or complete a Free Case Evaluation form